A Surprise in the Oven

 "No, no!" cried Tante Adela.
 "Think of the smell!"

-“She will not be able to bake bread in there for a month!” said Madame Roy, and everyone agreed.
+“She wouldn't be able to bake bread in there for a month!” said Madame Roy, and everyone agreed.

 “What if we got a dog?” said Alice, the daughter of Samuel and Madame Ross.
 “A dog will bark.
 Maybe that will scare the skunk out of the oven.”